AccelerateNetworks/fusionpbx-webtexting/README.md

 * ensure `mod_curl` is loaded (add to `/etc/freeswitch/autoload_configs/modules.conf.xml`)
 * to install dependencies: `composer install`
 * as with most FusionPBX apps, must run schema and menu upgrade after installation.
-* Build frontend: `./build-frontend.sh` uses podman to transpile the frontend javascript in a container, and produces files at `js/`.
-  This can be done remotely then copied into place.
-Must be re-run on updates.
+* Install frontend assets to `js/`.
+There area two ways to get them:
+  * run `./build-frontend.sh` on a system with podman installed.
+  * download the files from the latest GitHub Actions build

 ## Current limitations
 * Contacts are displayed to users who don't have contact_read_* permissions